hiraokas/ProbeCaptureEnrichmentSequencing_amoA/README.md

 # Probe capture enrichment sequencing of amoA genes

-The scripts were prepared for a manuscript named 'Probe capture enrichment sequencing of amoA genes discloses diverse ammonia-oxidizing archaeal and bacterial populations'
+The scripts were prepared for a manuscript named 'Probe capture enrichment sequencing of amoA genes discloses diverse ammonia-oxidizing archaeal and bacterial populations'.

 ## Citation
 ```